Selcuk05/election-erc20/README.md

 - Connect your wallet from the front-end
 - Get a candidate's address from ganache-cli
     * Choose either address 1 or address 2 because these are the candidates (0 = admin, others are voters)
-- Follow the inputs in the front-end and see the responses in the console (F12)
+- Follow the inputs in the front-end and see the responses in the console

-You have successfully voted with a mock account! <br>
-This will be integrated into a testnet too when the project is complete for testnet.

 **Ganache/MetaMask tip:** If you do not want to import ganache keys into MetaMask every time you launch a new one,<br>
 you can launch a single consistent ganache instance using the mnemonic with this command: